Ayad Allawi Fast Facts

 September 23, 2004 - Holds a press conference with US President George W. Bush at the White House.

-December 16, 2004 - Allawi announces his list of 240 candidates for the Iraqi National Assembly, and says security and national unity would be the top priorities of his slate.
-He turns down a chance to run on a ticket determined by Grand Ayatollah Sistani.
+December 16, 2004 - Allawi announces his list of 240 candidates for the Iraqi National Assembly and says security and national unity would be the top priorities of his slate.
+He turns down a chance to run on a ticket determined by Grand Ayatollah al-Sistani.

 April 2005 - Steps down as interim prime minister.